War (Henry Cow song)

-"War" (originally entitled "War (Is Energy Enslaved)") is a 1975 song composed by Anthony Moore with lyrics by Peter Blegvad for the English avant-pop group Slapp Happy.
-It was recorded in November 1974 by Slapp Happy with Henry Cow for their collaborative album, Desperate Straights, but was only released in May 1975 on their second collaborative album, Henry Cow's In Praise of Learning.
+"War" (originally entitled "War (Is Energy Enslaved)") is a 1975 song composed by Anthony Moore with lyrics by Peter Blegvad for the German-English avant-pop group Slapp Happy.
+It was recorded in November 1974 by Slapp Happy with the English experimental rock band Henry Cow for their collaborative album Desperate Straights, but released the following May as the opening track on Henry Cow's In Praise of Learning.

 Moore later rearranged "War" for his 1979 solo album, Flying Doesn't Help, crediting himself as Anthony More.
 The song was also covered by the Fall on their 1994 album, Middle Class Revolt, and Sol Invictus used Blegvad's lyrics for their version of "War" on their 2014 album, Once Upon A Time.
 A jazz interpretation of "War" was recorded by the Michel Edelin Quintet with spoken texts by John Greaves and released on their 2019 album, Echoes of Henry Cow.